 3. Not changing your toothbrush regularly

-A worn toothbrush – or toothbrush head if you use an electric toothbrush – won’t be as effective at removing plaque.
+A worn toothbrush – or toothbrush head if you use an electric toothbrush – won’t be as effective at removing plaque when you’re brushing teeth.
 Dentists recommend you change your toothbrush or toothbrush head every three months.

 5. Not rinsing the brush well